-Jon M. Huntsman is founder and Chairman of Huntsman Corporation, a global manufacturer and marketer of specialty chemicals.
+Jon M. Huntsman was the founder and Chairman of Huntsman Corporation, a global manufacturer and marketer of specialty chemicals.

 Jon Huntsman authored a book on corporate ethics entitled, Winners Never Cheat: Everyday Values We Learned as Children (But May Have Forgotten).
 The second edition is entitled Winners Never Cheat: Even in Difficult Times.